 - Pearson Test of English (Academic) (PTE (A)): minimum score of 58 (with no communication band less than 50)

 - Cambridge English: Advanced (CAE): minimum of 176 with no less than 169 in any component.

 You are actively encouraged to experience the wider world inside both traditional and virtual classrooms.
 Exposure to different types of cross-border collaboration during your studies will provide insights into how organisations develop ideas, and present you with different behaviours, learning styles and practices that you will encounter after graduation.

-- undertaking an overseas internship as part of the Global Entrepreneurship and Internship Program (GEIP).
+- Undertaking an overseas internship as part of the Global Entrepreneurship and Internship Programme (GEIP).